 - The hosting organization will be responsible for the 3% cost of all sales.

 SAFETY & SECURITY

 In an effort to ensure the safety of all members of the University community and their guests, all events will have specific measures in place intended to maintain a secure, safe, comfortable, and enjoyable environment.
-All safety measures will be coordinated and provided by a combination of student event hosts, facility management, and assigned Campus Police personnel
+All safety measures will be coordinated and provided by a combination of student event hosts, facility management, and assigned DPSS personnel.

-- Campus Police officers will work in conjunction with event hosts and facility management to ensure compliance with event safety and security guidelines.
+- DPSS staff will work in conjunction with event hosts and facility management to ensure compliance with event safety and security guidelines.

-- Campus Police will assign officers based on the ratio of one per 125 event attendees.
-Campus Police may adjust the level of officers (up or down) according to information presented by the sponsoring organization or facility management, such as multiple activities at the same facility or a relevant past history.
+- DPSS staff will be present as necessary based on event logistics or facilities management, such as multiple activities at the same facility or a relevant past history.